ManjunathNaidugari/Bumpers-Game/README.md

 ```

 #### 2. Set up the Development Environment:
-- Ensure you have Java Development Kit (JDK) installed on your system.
+- Ensure you have Java Development Kit (JDK) and Gradle installed on your system.
 - Set up a Java IDE such as Eclipse, IntelliJ IDEA, or any other preferred IDE.
 - Import the cloned repository into your IDE as a Java project.